 Whenever possible, you should make sure your pages are as optimized as possible for keywords that will help you show up in organic search.
 The first step in doing that is conducting keyword research.
 Search for keywords related to your topic with high intent, high volume (number of monthly searches), and low difficulty (level of competition).
 In other words, which are the biggest gains in traffic and leads in your SEO campaign?

 #6 Content evaluation

-Overall, evaluate your current content from both a search engine and target audience’s perspective.
+Overall, evaluate your current content from both a search engine and the target audience’s perspective.
 Did it answer all their questions?
 Are the resources given relevant to the topic?
 Do they know what to do next?
 Which blog posts and landing pages are being created to target keywords and bring in inbound traffic?

-#7 On-page optimisation
+#7 On-page optimization

-Header tags, alt-tags on images, the length of page titles, meta titles & descriptions and URLs are just a few examples of on-page elements.
+Header tags, alt-tags on images, the length of page titles, meta titles & descriptions, and URLs are just a few examples of on-page elements.
 They help Google determine the content of the page it’s crawling and is one of the biggest factors Google takes into account when determining the order in which to rank pages.

 #8 Site architecture and design

 Is your site mobile friendly?
 Secure with HTTPS?
 Easy to navigate?
 The answers to these questions should always be “yes”.
-An evaluation of your user experience and behaviours is another critical part of your SEO audit.
+An evaluation of your user experience and behaviors is another critical part of your SEO audit.